sanjayjonckheere/controlnet_package_one/README.md

 ## Pipeline Overview

 ### Description
-The pipeline fine-tunes ControlNet for depth-guided image generation using two RGB images to test the pipeline functionality.
-It is optimized for local GPUs (e.g., NVIDIA) and structured as a Python package for modularity.
+This Python package provides a modular pipeline for fine-tuning ControlNet in depth-guided image generation, using two RGB images for functionality testing.
+Optimized for NVIDIA GPUs, it is structured for flexibility and ease of use.

 ### Components
 - **`controlnet_package/`**: Python package: